Introduction to Thanksgiving Turkey

 Step 4: Season the Turkey

 Now, gently loosen the skin of the turkey over the breast and thighs using your fingers.
 Spread half of the herb butter mixture under the skin, and then slather the remaining half all over the outside.
 This ensures every bite is packed with flavor.
-Don’t be shy—get in there!
+Use a spoon or your hands to gently distribute the herb butter—just be careful not to tear the skin.

 Step 5: Stuff the Cavity